Shaheer12345678/ucalgary-hack4health-2023/.full_backup/README.md

 - `docs/user-stories.md` — problem framing & personas.
 - `docs/mock-data.json` — small sample of reminder data format.
 - `screens/` — placeholder wireframes (PNG) you can replace with real screenshots later.

+> Code for the original prototype lived in a private Drive.
+For your public repo, we document the design and data contracts.